LoopKit/loopdocs/docs/operation/features/notifications.md

 ## Bolus Failure

 If Loop detects that a bolus was not able to be delivered, it will provide a notification.
 Bolus failures are usually due to stale pump data.
 Try fetching recent history from the RileyLink menu to update pump data.
 Loop will also notify of partial bolus deliveries.

+**Remember: Carbs are saved when you tap `Save and Bolus` following a meal entry - even if the bolus fails.**

 ![img/loop-bolus-failure.png](img/loop-bolus-failure.png){width="250"}
 {align="center"}